VAADA comprises of a team of 3 core funded staff, a program manager and a team of project officers.

 Naomi commenced with VAADA in 2017 as Project Officer, Workforce Development and Stakeholder Engagement.
 Her role involves a range of activities across the sector including workforce development events, managing stakeholder networks and capacity building.
 Naomi came to VAADA after 18 months in Community Mental Health in Victoria, and prior to that a lengthy mix of mediation, management and professional development within Corrections in Western Australia.
 A large component of Naomi’s experience in Corrections involved building and maintaining inter and intra-agency networks, both in metropolitan and regional areas, along with implementing a variety of projects to achieve strategic workforce development outcomes.

-Marije Roos – Project Lead for Family Violence Capability Framework and Information Sharing
+Marije Roos – Project Lead for Family Violence Project Lead

 Caitlyn Wilson – Project Officer Co-occurring Capacity Building Project